What is 65% of 80? A practical guide to Percentages and Their Applications

 Method 3: Using a Calculator

 For quicker calculations, especially when dealing with more complex percentages or larger numbers, a calculator is a valuable tool.
 Simply enter 0.65 × 80 into your calculator to obtain the answer, 52.
 Most calculators have a percentage button (%) which simplifies the process further.
-However, understanding the underlying principles remains important, even when using a calculator.
+Even so, understanding the underlying principles remains important, even when using a calculator.

 Real-World Applications of Percentage Calculations